qwo/blog/content/post/unpublished/it325-reflection.md

 +++
-title = "How we should teach Web in School" date = "2014-04-20T01:26:54"
+title = "How we should teach Web in School" date = "2014-04-20T01:26:54" draft = true
 +++

-Final notes from a web course
+Final notes from a course on web
 ----

 Through the course I learned the value of design for implementing web projects.
 As working for a developer who specialized in the backend, design was often an after thought to functionality.
 When designing a certain site for a client or for a product, it is important to start with the design first, instead of working backwards.
 This hopefully can help drive development and make the user experience flow better.